 - 79th Street Transverse Road: 8:30am-7:30pm

 - 65th Street Transverse Road: closed until 7:30pm but open to buses only

-Runners who do not have guaranteed entry to next year’s race can apply to the non-guaranteed general entry drawing between February 8 and February 22, 2023.
-The drawing for these entries will take place on Wednesday, March 1, 2023.
+Runners who do not have guaranteed entry to next year’s race can wait to apply to the non-guaranteed general entry drawing for 2024 when it goes live.